bobbyvivian/beebeean/README.md

 #### 6/6 Vivian
 Continued making level 6 harder, tried to make the jump more jumpy but it seems jumpy enough?
 Shifted all the buttons on the start screen up to make more buttons/levels.
 Made a level 7 but not the contents.

+#### 6/7 Vivian
+Worked on level 7 contents, made cheat codes for winning and the special victory screen where all strawberries are collected.